 Then there is the unfortunate tendency to react verbally or behaviorally to chronic feelings of guilt and shame that have built up over time.
 Reactions may include all sorts of acting out, labeling oneself as “bad”, or seeking reassurance for fear that others will not tolerate any more mistakes of emotion or behavior.
 The reactions may result in getting in trouble once more as others don’t understand where the reactions are coming from.
 These experiences may then be interpreted by the struggling person as yet another “piece of evidence” that he is “always at fault”, “always annoys”, “always hurts”, or is “always a burden on others”.

 Indeed it is a sad thing, but a person with BPD will habitually torture himself by inducing unnecessary guilt and shame feelings through his own thinking style.
 He can’t let things go.
 When bad things happen, he will personalize the situation and automatically assume he is at fault because he has been “at fault” so many times in the past.
 He can’t stop personalizing.
 He will react to his own thoughts and emotions and set off reactions in others.
 He can’t stop reacting.

-When feelings like guilt and shame are felt unnecessarily (when it doesn’t really make sense to feel that way given the circumstances) this is when the feelings could properly be labelled as “misplaced”.
+When feelings like guilt and shame are felt unnecessarily (that is, when it doesn’t really make sense to feel that way given the circumstances) this is when the feelings could properly be labelled as “misplaced”.
 This is one of the keys to overcoming Borderline Personality Disorder… learning to become mindfully aware and critical of misplaced guilt and shame, learning to let it go, and learning to replace the misplaced guilt and shame with something more fitting to the situation.